yjb94/expo-iap/docs/docs/api/types.md

 ### ⚠️ Breaking Change Notice (v2.6+)

-**Version 2.6+ Migration**: The `subscription` field in `ProductIos` has changed from a required field to an optional field (`subscription?`).
+**Version 2.6+ Migration**: The `subscription` field in `ProductIOS` has changed from a required field to an optional field (`subscription?`).
 This reflects that not all iOS products have subscription information.
 Please update your code to handle this field as optional when working with non-subscription products.

 iOS product contains additional information: